- When is the autumn foliage season in Japan?

 - Top 10 spots for viewing the foliage leaves in Kyoto

-- Map of top 10 spots for viewing Foliage Leaves
+- Map of top 10 places for viewing Foliage Leaves

 If you come to Japan in foliage season, one of the most worth-to-visit region is Kyoto.